 What happens when you take a little known comic book character and place him in a movie?
 Well from the looks of the box office receipts from Blade I and II, it would equate to success.
 But what happens when you place him in a next generation video game and introduce an innovative concept?
-You get Activision’s latest Dud, Blade II
+You get Activision’s latest Dud, Blade II for the PS2.

 On paper the game looks great, you’ll assume the role of Blade, a half-man/half vampire that has earned the nickname ‘daywalker.’
 As Blade, you’ll get some major vampire ass as you fight to halt their devious plans.
 Let’s give the player a 360 fighting system and some kick ass weapons and you have one hell of an action game, right?
 Right?
 Wrong.
 Here’s how the game really turns out, you assume the role of a man who sets out to stop the bad guys from doing evil.
 Utilizing an amazingly impractical control scheme, he must rid the world of some of the most mundane and snooze-inducing enemies in the history of video gaming.